Janusirsasana: Meaning, Steps, and Benefits

 Janusirsasana Steps

-- Slowly bend forward and grasp the stretched foot or get hold of the big-toe
+Then, slowly bend forward and grasp the stretched foot or get hold of the big toe.
+Exhaling, touch the knee with the forehead.

 Follow Up Poses

-This being the forwarding pose, one should follow up with any one of the backward bending poses listed below.- Cobra Pose
+This being the forwarding pose, one should follow up with any one of the backward bending poses listed below.

 Beginners Tips

-Beginners will find it hard to hold the foot or big toes.
-Until getting mastery, they should reach out to the possible extent and hold that part of the leg.
-Or one may use straps for reaching out.
+Beginners will find it hard to hold their feet or big toes.
+Until they get mastery, they should reach out to the possible extent and hold that part of the leg.
+Alternatively, one may use straps for reaching out.

-It is also difficult for beginners to touch the knee with their heads.
+Also, it is difficult for beginners to touch the knee with their heads.
 They should reach out to the maximum possible extent.
-In due course with practice, it will become easier.
+However, it becomes easier with regular practice.

 Advanced Pose Considerations